-Technology and cybersecurity risk encompasses the risk of IT systems, tools, and practices being unable to support business and user needs, and the risk of loss of confidentiality, integrity, or availability of information, data, or information (or control) systems as a result of actions taken by internal or external malicious actors.
+Technology risk encompasses the risk of IT systems, tools, and practices being unable to support business and user needs.
+Cyber security risk is the risk of loss of confidentiality, integrity, or availability of information, data, or information (or control) systems as a result of actions taken by internal or external malicious actors.
 In particular, the cybersecurity threat landscape remains elevated globally, where threat actors are increasingly utilizing sophisticated tools and technologies to disrupt business operations.
 Any such system failure or material data loss, either accidental through misconfiguration or purposeful through threat actors, could generate disruption to business practices, create financial loss, and damage MCAN's reputational risk profile.

-The IT Management Committee, which is comprised of executive management, is accountable for overseeing technology and cybersecurity risk management activities and reports cybersecurity, system performance, and technology change management risks to the Audit Committee.
-Likewise, both the Vice President, IT and the Information Security Officer report on the technology and cyber risk profile to the Audit Committee of the Board on a quarterly basis.
-We also leverage third parties to provide cybersecurity insurance, incremental technical expertise, infrastructure and security monitoring support, and periodic cybersecurity assessment assistance, such as vulnerability/ penetration testing and broader risk assessments.
-These activities are complemented by crisis management plans, including a Cybersecurity Incident Response Plan, Disaster Recovery Plan, and process-level Business Continuity Plans, all of which are supported by an executive Crisis Management Team.
+The IT Management Committee, which is comprised of executive management, is accountable for overseeing technology and cybersecurity risk management activities and reports cyber security, system performance, and technology change management risks to the Audit Committee.
+Likewise the Vice President, IT reports on the technology and cyber risk profile to the Audit Committee on a quarterly basis.
+We also leverage third parties to provide cyber security insurance, incremental technical expertise, infrastructure and security monitoring support, and periodic cyber security assessment assistance, such as vulnerability/penetration testing and broader risk assessments.
+These activities are complemented by crisis management plans, including a Cyber Security Incident Response Plan, Disaster Recovery Plan, and process-level Business Continuity Plans, all of which are supported by an executive Crisis Management Team.